ver. 2025-07-13

 Ritter identifies the city of Cologne.

 Regarding legendary transmissions, Pfaff op. cit. pgs 29–30 considers N. Lukman, Der historische Wolfdietrich in Classica et Mediaevalia, IV (1941) p.
-52f. who offers an interesting explanation of Babilon, which, taken together with suggestions concerning the origin of other names in Wolfdietrich, makes association of Babilon with the Rhine understandable.
+52 f. who offers an interesting explanation of Babilon, which, taken together with suggestions concerning the origin of other names in Wolfdietrich, makes association of Babilon with the Rhine understandable.

 Bacalar [289,398] Bakalar